 U.S. presidential elections are held in even years every four years simultaneously with that year’s county, state and federal election.

-Caucuses and general elections
+Caucuses, primaries and general elections

-In 2016, Utah chose to hold caucuses, which are paid for by the parties and not the state and are cheaper in general than primaries.
+In 2016, Utah chose to hold caucuses, which are paid for by the parties and not the state and can be cheaper in general than primaries.
 Caucuses, like partisan primaries, are held by each individual party per party rules.
 Caucuses result in a commitment by a specific number of the state’s national party delegates (decided by the vote tally) to vote for specific candidates at the party’s national convention later in the year.
-The winners of the party convention then advance to the general ballot for election in November.
+The winners of the party convention then advance to the general election ballot.

 How do presidential caucuses work?